irembekdemir/algopractice/cwsolutions/README.md

-# Algorithm Solutions (Java & Python)
+# CodeWars Algorithm Solutions (Java & Python)

-Welcome to my algorithm repository!
-This repository is dedicated to storing my solutions for various algorithmic problems and coding challenges from platforms like **Codewars**, **LeetCode**, and more.
+Welcome to my repository!
+This repository is dedicated to storing my solutions for various algorithmic problems and coding challenges from the **Codewars** platform.
+You can find me there by: @luzzdelun

-My goal is to improve my problem-solving skills, master data structures, and practice algorithmic thinking using **Java** and **Python**.
+My goal is to improve my problem-solving skills, master data structures, and practice algorithmic thinking using mostly **Java** and **Python**.

 ---